HomeCampingBear Safety TipsHow Fast Can A Bear Run? (The SURPRISING Speed of Bears)

 Can A Human Outrun A Bear?

-What Should You Do If You See A Bear?
+What To Do If You Encounter A Bear

 But, if you do see a bear during your hike, the most important thing you should do is stay calm.